jignesh-at-manek/notes-taking-app/README.md

-# notes-taking-app
+# Notes taking app
 Build a Notes Taking App using ReactJs with Typescript